-Physical tapout: The athlete indicates that they are tapping out by recognisably tapping their hand, foot or other body part.
-Verbal tapout: The athlete says or otherwise verbally indicates that they are giving up (e.g. also by shouting or moaning).
+Physical tapout: The athlete indicates that they are tapping out by recognizably tapping their hand, foot or other body part.
+Verbal: The athlete says or otherwise verbally indicates that they are giving up (e.g. also by shouting or moaning).

-Technical submission: Although the athlete does not give up physically or verbally, the referee stops the match due to a submission because the athlete is knocked unconscious or suffers a (serious) injury as a result of the submission.
+: Although the athlete does not give up physically or verbally, the referee stops the match due to a submission because the athlete becomes unconscious or suffers a (serious) injury as a result of the submission.
 In amateur MMA, however, the referee should intervene before injuries are caused by submissions.
-If the referee recognises that an athlete is trapped in a submission that threatens to cause a (s e r i o u s) injury and from which he is no longer able to defend himself intelligently, the referee can intervene and end the match in the interests of the amateur's health even without any tap-out and before the submission causes an injury.
+If the referee recognizes that an athlete is trapped in a submission that threatens a (serious) injury, from which he can no longer defend himself intelligently, the referee intervene and end the match without any tap out and before the submission causes an injury, in order to protect the health of the amateur.